jvc26/dotfiles/README.md

 ## Vim Plugins

 These are managed using vundle.
 Vundle docs can be found [here](https://github.com/gmarik/vundle).
-Essentially vim plugins are added to the
+Essentially vim plugins are added to the .vimrc, and then installed using `:BundleInstall` from within Git.
+This is handled via the bootstrap script.
-.vimrc and then installed using :BundleInstall.
-The Rake install script will run BundleInstall as part of its first run process.

 ## Acknowledgements